PeterPerhac/blog/_posts/2017-05-23-concurrent-futures.md

 findFruit("apple") |@| findFruit("banana") |@| findFruit("cherry") map print3
 {% endhighlight %}

-Cats library provides a neat syntax for creating cross products - _cartesians_.
+[Cats library][1] provides a neat syntax for creating cross products - _cartesians_.
 Importing `cats.syntax.cartesian._` brings the `|@|` (scream operator) into the game.
 This is used for building up an instance of a `CartesianBuilder` of appropriate arity (i.e. 2..22) You can then call `apWith`, `map`, `contramap`, `imap` or `tupled` on it and in this way manipulate the final result of all concurrently executed futures.
 This works very nicely when you have a case class modeling the composite of all (completed) future values.
 Like so:

 {% highlight scala %}
 case class Magic(foo:Foo, bar: Bar, baz: Baz)